wilsonmar/wilsonmar.github.io/_posts/2017-03-04-python-api-flask.md

    <img width="1242" alt="python-api-books" src="https://user-images.githubusercontent.com/300046/71451821-76075580-273a-11ea-8ef3-0e09270a5f4a.png">

-1. Download a sample project using Spyder, from <a target="_blank" href="https://app.pluralsight.com/library/courses/crawling-web-python-scrapy/table-of-contents">a video tutorial from Pluralsight</a>:
+1. Download a sample project using Spyder, assembled from <a target="_blank" href="https://app.pluralsight.com/library/courses/crawling-web-python-scrapy/table-of-contents">a video tutorial from Pluralsight</a>:

    <pre>git clone https://github.com/wilsonmar/scrapy.git
-   cd scrapy</pre>
+   cd scrapy
+   ls</pre>

+   The repo contains several projects (books-export, quoting).

+   <a target="_blank" href="https://docs.python.org/3/tutorial/modules.html#compiled-python-files">PROTIP</a>: The <tt>__pycache__</tt> (cache) are created by the Python3 compiler to make subsequent executions a little faster in production code.
+In that folder, a <tt>.pyc</tt> file contains bytecode associated with each <tt>import</tt> statement in the code.
+They are specified in <tt>.gitignore</tt> for the repo so they don't get stored in GitHub.

+   PROTIP: On a Mac, hide all such folders with this command:

+   <pre>find . -name '__pycache__' -exec chflags hidden {} \;</pre>

+   On Windows:

+   <pre>dir * /s/b | findstr __pycache__ | attrib +h +s +r</pre>

-1. Running the crawl script defined in the spiders folder:
+1. See what commands when in an active project folder:

    <pre><strong>cd books-export
-   scrapy crawl QuoteCrawler
+   scrapy
    </strong></pre>

-   Its output are console messages ending with something like this:

-   <pre>2019-12-25 04:09:38 [scrapy.statscollectors] INFO: Dumping Scrapy stats:
-{'downloader/request_bytes': 34936,
- 'downloader/request_count': 122,
- 'downloader/request_method_count/GET': 122,
- 'downloader/response_bytes': 176221,
- 'downloader/response_count': 122,
- 'downloader/response_status_count/200': 121,
- 'downloader/response_status_count/404': 1,
- 'dupefilter/filtered': 1897,
- 'elapsed_time_seconds': 6.066887,
- 'finish_reason': 'finished',
- 'finish_time': datetime.datetime(2019, 12, 25, 11, 9, 38, 225122),
- 'log_count/DEBUG': 123,
- 'log_count/INFO': 10,
- 'memusage/max': 52887552,
- 'memusage/startup': 52887552,
- 'request_depth_max': 4,
- 'response_received_count': 122,
- 'robotstxt/request_count': 1,
- 'robotstxt/response_count': 1,
- 'robotstxt/response_status_count/404': 1,
- 'scheduler/dequeued': 121,
- 'scheduler/dequeued/memory': 121,
- 'scheduler/enqueued': 121,
- 'scheduler/enqueued/memory': 121,
- 'start_time': datetime.datetime(2019, 12, 25, 11, 9, 32, 158235)}
-2019-12-25 04:09:38 [scrapy.core.engine] INFO: Spider closed (finished)
+   Additional commands are:

+   <pre>check         Check spider contracts
+  crawl         Run a spider
+  edit          Edit spider
+  list          List available spiders parse         Parse URL (using its spider) and print the results
    </pre>

-1. Switch to a text editor to view the file created: "quotes.toscrape.txt"

-   ### Generate scrape

-   Running the above avoids using these commands to generate the project:
+1. List what crawlers Scrapy recognizes:

-   <pre><strong>scrapy startproject quotes
+   <pre><strong>scrapy list
-   cd quotes
-   scrapy genspider QuoteSpider quotes.toscrape.com
    </strong></pre>

-   The response:

-   <pre> Created spider 'QuoteSpider' using template 'basic' in module:
-  quotes.spiders.QuoteSpider</pre>

-   ... and then edit the generated code.

-   ### Run Scrapy with exports

-1. Run py in books-export/books/spiders:

-   <pre><strong>cd books-export
+1. Still in folder <tt>books-export</tt>, run the crawl script defined in the lower folder <tt>spiders</tt>:

-   scrapy crawl BookCrawler
+   <pre><strong>scrapy crawl BookCrawler
    </strong></pre>

+   The output from the command are console messages ending with something like this:

    <pre>2019-12-25 14:22:53 [scrapy.extensions.feedexport] INFO: Stored json feed (1807 items) in: books.json
 2019-12-25 14:22:53 [scrapy.statscollectors] INFO: Dumping Scrapy stats: